-- Press Define Curves to define a new pressure-effective saturation curve. - Enter the Rate of water extraction as 1.3774, the Weight factor as 1.0 and the Air entry to -0.261097. - Press OK to leave the curve definition dialog. - Enter the Name of the newly defined material as Partially Saturated Sand and press Apply
+- Press the Define Curves button to define a new pressure-effective saturation curve. - Enter the Rate of water extraction as 1.3774, the Weight factor as 1.0 and the Air entry to -0.261097. - Press OK to leave the curve definition dialog. - On the main parent dialog enter the material name to be Partially Saturated Sand and press Apply